matron2017/Algorithm-project/readme.txt

 empty vector is returned.
 If the id does not correspond to a town, one element {NO_TOWNID} is returned.
-A route that immediately travels back the same road it used to arrive to a town doesn�t count as a cycle.
+A route that immediately travels back the same road it used to arrive to a town doesn’t count as a cycle.

 //